Emad-H/Physical-Verification-using-SKY130/README.md

 ![10 ant debug](Day3/3-85.png)

 This gives us antenna ratios that triggered the error.
 The ratio of the area of the metal to the area of the gate is more than twice the permissible value of 400.
 There are 2 ways to fix this.
-First, we can tie down the route to a pice of diffusion (which acts like a diode).
+First, we can tie down the route to a piece of diffusion (which acts like a diode).
 The antenna check tells us the error is at metal2, so we can place a standard cell diffusion diode anywhere at metal2.
 In this example, the diode is already places on th left of the cell, and we just need to wire the input where the violation starts to the diode as shown below.
 The wire needs to be contacted down into the diode with the SHIFT+right MB.

 ![10 ant fix](Day3/3-86.png)